daviox/old-stuff/README.md

 Firstly published on (now closed) polish forum, focused on retro operating systems (DOS, 3.11, 9x), scripting and programming.

-Originaly lost due to system failure and lack of backups (Remember to do yours).
+Originally lost due to system failure and lack of backups (Remember to do yours).

 Huge shoutout to **kotsai**, the admin of previously mentioned forum, who recovered the original binary from his own forum backup and sent me the files immediately after I've decided to contact him via e-mail about it.
 10 years after I lost the files.